pablodecm/paper-inferno/paper/paper.md

 analytical distribution function of signal and background according to [@Eq:opt_clf], which is shown in [@Fig:opt_clf] and corresponds to the optimal classifier.
 The trained classifier approximates very well the optimal classifier.
-The summary statistic distribution for background depends considerably on the value of the nuisance parameters both for the trained and the optimal classifier, which will in turn cause an important degradation on the subsequent statistical inference.
+The summary statistic distribution for the background component shows a marked dependence on the value of the nuisance parameters both for the trained and the optimal classifier, which will in turn cause an important degradation on the subsequent statistical inference.

 ::: {#fig:subfigs_clf_hists .subfigures}